Getting Medical Care After an Accident – What You Need to Know Now!

 Just after an accident, whether you were released from the hospital, saw an urgent care provider, or other emergency services, your injuries require immediate follow up medical care with a doctor.
 A Chiropractor is well suited to treat non-fracture “soft tissue” type injuries.
 No other medical provider has the same ability that a Chiropractor does to treat these kinds of injuries.
 If you see your Primary Care Doctor, perhaps you are given prescription medication and referred to a Physical Therapist or recommended to continue your chiropractic care.

-Who Pays Medical Bills in a Car Accident?
+Who Pays For Medical Bills in a Car Accident?
 And How Much?

 How much do you get for pain and suffering in a car accident?

 Fortunately, a competent medical professional is trained to document your injuries and the necessity of the medical care provided, as this training is part of their education and practice.
-This is another important reason for getting prompt medical treatment and services and continuing as directed.
-If you are following the treatment plan, you are likely to maximize your case value and see better results from your treatment – which can be an answer to that pesky “Who pays medical bills in a car accident?” question.
+This is another important reason for getting prompt, and continued as directed, medical treatment and services.
+If you are following the treatment plan, you are likely to maximize your case value and see better results from your treatment.

 Why Hire a Personal Injury Attorney?